elkuku/KuKuUserBundle/readme.md

-A user bundle for Symfony
+A user bundle for Symfony.

 **WIP!**